 The focus of our International Immersion modules is on global strategic challenges.
 The goal is to transfer knowledge and expertise with a worldwide mindset, leading to an understanding of the economic drivers of global economies and the challenges of a cross-cultural business.

 During your 2-year journey, you will not only study at Antwerp Management School, but also in Asia, the U.S.A and Africa.
-During each of these 5-day trips, you will join the students of our parallel AMS EMBA Paris program and take up courses with local Executive MBA participants.
+During each of these 5-day trips, you will take up courses with local Executive MBA participants.

 The subjects of these modules are as follows: